 Another horn blew as the train began to roll slowly.
 Harry was alone.
 He was thinking about what he'd just overheard from the family.
 He was famous for killing a dark wizard at the age of one.
 Not something, he was quite keen on talking about, as it did lose him his parents.
 He didn't really think he'd adjust to the many eyes on him very well.
 He had to make the most of it, maybe even make his first friends.
 How hard could it be?
 His thoughts were interrupted as the compartment door slid open.

-One of the redheads that he had seen earlier walked in a looked around uncertainly, "May I sit here, everywhere else is full and my great prats for brothers won't let me sit with them."
+The redhead girl that he had seen earlier walked in a looked around uncertainly, "May I sit here, everywhere else is full and my great prats for brothers won't let me sit with them."

 Harry shook his head and she took the seat across from him.